Arizona Coyotes Logo

 Arizona Coyotes Logo History

-The club was formed in the early 70s of the last century and was originally part of the World Hockey Association.
-After the WHA disbanded, it became one of four franchises that joined the NBA and received official membership in June 1979.
+The club was established in the early 70s of the last century and was initially part of the World Hockey Association.
+After the dissolution of the WHA, it became one of the four franchises that joined the NBA, receiving official membership in June 1979.

 What is Arizona Coyotes?